jennielees/leagueoflegends-python/README.md

 Full documentation for Riot's RESTful API is [here](https://developer.riotgames.com/api/).
 Dictionaries returned by this library corresponds to the datatypes documented there.

+Library code is distributed under the [WTFPL](http://www.wtfpl.net/).
+You are free to modify and redistribute.
+Attribution is a nice touch, and I'd love to hear what you get up to with this library.

 ###General Usage

 The Riot Developer API does not support anonymous access.
 You must [register for an API key](https://developer.riotgames.com/) with Riot before using this API.